playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 Moreover, JavaScript is also ["weakly typed"](https://en.wikipedia.org/wiki/Strong_and_weak_typing), which means that a mismatch in typings can cause an implicit type cast in many operations.

-In layman's terms, this means that if you try to add a number and a string together:
+In layperson's terms, this means that if you try to add a number and a string together:

 ``` javascript
 123 + "456";